 NAND memory is a specific type of flash memory defined as “non-volatile storage technology.”
 Unlike many other types of memory, it doesn’t require active power to retain and store data.
 According to Wikipedia, non-volatile storage technology includes read-only and NAND flash memory.

-NAND was created as a solution to reducing the cost per bit and upping maximum chip capacity so that flash memory can compete with magnetic storage devices, such as hard disks.
-Since its introduction, NAND based storage has been used in devices designed to sustain large files and frequent uploads, downloads, and data replacement.
-Some of your favorite devices use NAND flash, including USB drives, external USB drives, MP3 players, cell phones, MicoSD and digital cameras.
+NAND, created as a solution to reduced costs and chip capacity.
+Allowing flash memory to compete with magnetic storage such as hard disks.
+Since its introduction, NAND, used in devices to hold large files at faster speeds.
+Its use increases file transfer speeds and bandwidth.
+Some of your favorite devices use NAND flash, including USB drives, external USB drives, MP3 players, cell phones, MicroSD and digital cameras.
 NAND flash has no moving parts.
 Therefore, NAND flash runs on less power and creates less heat.

-One of the most notable benefits to NAND memory is its ability to resist file corruption.
+One of the most notable benefits of NAND memory is its ability to resist file corruption.
 Unlike many other types of memory on the market, NAND is composed of a finite number of write cycles.
 As a result, probable memory failure will take a while to occur.
 This type of memory gradually incurs failures over individual cells.
 In most cases, instead of a sudden memory failure or corruption, a device with NAND memory will experience overall performance reductions prior to memory failure and file damage.
-This is referred to as wear-out, and gives the user a warning to back-up their data and acquire new memory before a catastrophic failure that could result in data loss.
+Referred to as wear-out, it gives the user a solution to back up their data and acquire a new storage drive.
+Thus, preventing failures before a catastrophic crash that results in massive data loss.

 Once a device’s NAND memory wears out, the user will simply purchase new memory.
 When inserted into a storage device, the new flash memory will allow it to function normally.
 In essence, additional storage costs are passed on to the consumer, which has lowered the price of electronic devices significantly.